 Complaints that a program, service, or activity of the City of Minneapolis is not accessible to persons with disabilities should be directed to the ADA Title II Coordinator.
 The City of Minneapolis is a leader in civil rights and is committed to make all City programs, services and activities accessible to everyone.
 Most complaints can be resolved without resorting to lengthy and costly procedures.
 If however, you reach at a point where it is necessary to file a formal complaint, complete this Grievance Form and return it to the ADA Title II Coordinator.
 If you want to know more about the City of Minneapolis’ grievance process, read this draft Grievance Procedure

 Resources for City Departments/Neighborhood Organizations

 The City of Minneapolis invites and encourages participation by every resident to each program, service and event within our city.
-Should you require an accommodation in order for you to fully participate, or should you require this document in a different format, please let us know by contacting 612-673-3737
+Should you require an accommodation in order for you to fully participate, or should you require this document in an alternative format, please let us know by contacting 612-673-3737.